TableTopTrading/mt5-projects/DOC/Project History - Sprint 1.md

 ## **Objective:** To setup the core EA Framework, for a MT5 EA

-### **Roles:**
-*   **LLM (Developer):** Writes code for specified components based on detailed instructions and context.
-*   **Human (Tester/Manager):** Provides context, defines tasks, runs tests, provides feedback, and conducts final acceptance testing.

-### **Development Rules**:
-- Consult memory bank when wider context is needed.
-- Work on one file at a time.
-If changes are needed to other files, stop and request confirmation first.
-- Always review your plan to ensure that you are considering any MQL5 constraints.
-- Symbolic links are used to share files between dev and test.
-- Include Convention:
-    - Use angle brackets `< >` for all project includes
-    - Paths should be relative to MQL5/Includes directory
-    - Example: `#include <MyProjects\ComponentName\FileName.mqh>`

 ### Completed
 #### Sprint 1.1
 - __Standard MQL5 EA properties__ - Copyright, version, and strict mode directives